What is AudioTX Communicator?

 important criterion involved in choosing the right card for a professional

 audio application - these are outlined in the guide.
+For

-of making 'Bit Transparent' connections.)
+Transparent' connections.)
+Network

 cards: all cards - both Ethernet and other larger scale networking